Ragavan7071/ece-cit/README.md

 step5:the output poem is generated

-step6:for using api(telegram) function read the txt file in prelims folder
+step6:for using api(telegram) function read the readme.txt file in prelims folder and also refer the tutorial video in it.
 # Team details
 The team details.docx contains the details and work of each team members